Skip to content ↓

 The main differences between the DfE and school performance data:

-The majority of students will have two option grades not included in the performance table analysis.
+The majority of students will have one option grades not included in the performance table analysis.
 Including these grades has an impact on the overall progress 8 (P8).
-This increased from -0.01 to +0.23.
-The figure for open progress 8 measure (P8 open) also increases, from -0.49 to +0.25, with the inclusion of these grades.
+This increased from +0.32 to +0.38.
+The figure for open progress 8 measure (P8 open) also increases, from +0.24 to +0.50, with the inclusion of these grades.

 Conclusions

 During their studies at Aylsham High School, students have experienced a varied curriculum.
-74% of the cohort have completed studies within the English Baccalaureate subjects.
+71.9% of the cohort have completed studies within the English Baccalaureate subjects.
 The flexibility of the curriculum means that alongside these subjects students have also studied drama, art, design technology, PE and music.
 The percentage of the cohort completing qualifications in these subjects is shown in the table below.
-Nationally, the number of students being entered for these subjects continues to decline.
+Nationally, the number of students being entered for these subjects has declined.

 This means students are leaving Aylsham High School with a wide and varied set of qualifications that will support them on their next steps of their educational journey.